 Your role as a Festival volunteer is to carry out duties that are critical to the smooth and successful operation of each wine festival event.
 Duties may include (but are not limited to):

-- Tasting Room Set-up: requires heavy lifting & moving on your feet for the duration of your shift.
+- Tasting Room Set-up: requires heavy lifting and moving on your feet for the duration of your shift.

-- Tasting Room Volunteer: filling ice tubs, water pitchers, refilling water jugs and emptying rinse buckets, handing out wine glasses; requires standing for the duration of your shift.
+- Tasting Room: filling ice tubs, water pitchers, handing out wine glasses; requires standing for the duration of your shift.

 - Ticket Scanning/stamping: crowd control at entrance doors, scanning, stamping; requires standing for the duration of your shift.

-- Special Event Volunteer: access control to events, handing out glasses and event programs.
+- Special Events: access control for events, handing out glasses and event programs.
 Some events require you to assist with set-up and clean-up/tear-down after the event.
 Past Festival experience required.